 (A) Generally.
 The executive director, with the approval of the board, may appoint officers, agents and other representatives to represent the board in the execution of the duties of the board.
 Any such officer or agent shall be provided a detailed job description by the board and will confine his or her activities to that job description, except where given specific assignments by the executive director to do otherwise.

 (B) Attorney examiners.
 The executive director, with the approval of the board, may appoint any Ohio licensed attorney in good standing with the Ohio supreme court to conduct any investigation, inquiry or hearing which the board is empowered to conduct.
-Any such appointment shall be in writing and under the seal of the board In the case of an adjudication hearing held pursuant to Revised Code Chapter 119., the procedures in that chapter and in Administrative Code Chapter 4734-4 shall govern the attorney examiner.
+Any such appointment shall be in writing and under the seal of the board.
+In the case of an adjudication hearing held pursuant to Chapter 119. of the Revised Code, the procedures in that chapter and in Chapter 4734-4 of the Administrative Code shall govern the attorney examiner.
 While conducting any investigation, inquiry or hearing, the attorney examiner shall have those powers conferred by law upon the board or its members, as specified in the appointment.

 (C) Enforcement investigators.

 (1) The executive director may appoint enforcement investigators in the unclassified service to conduct investigations on the board's behalf and to function as law enforcement and peace officers as required by Chapter 4734. of the Revised Code.
 Prior to appointing an investigator, the executive director shall have a background investigation conducted.
 Only persons who have good moral character, the appropriate background, and who have no felony convictions shall be appointed as enforcement investigators.
-The executive director shall follow the same procedures as the superintendent of the bureau of criminal investigation in section 109.511 and those procedures specified in section 2929.29 of the Revised Code, with any investigators to which those sections might apply.
+The enforcement investigator shall take an oath prior to executing his or her duties.

 (E) Other employees.
 The board may employ other persons as required to execute its duties under Chapter 4734. of the Revised Code.